poole/lanyon/_posts/2021-9-08-blog-posts-as-conference-contributions.md

 to the community and the conference would be posts that distill and discuss *previously published papers*.

-## Call for blog posts on papers previously published at ICLR
+## Call for blog posts discussing work previously published at ICLR

-The call for blog post would take the following form:
+The format and process for this blog post track is:

 -   Write a post about a paper previously published at ICLR, with the constraint that one cannot write a blog post on work that they have